 For a really huge selection of photos check this out: http://www.weather.com/science/nature/news/animals-playing-snow-photos

 Other animals’ coats may lengthen or thicken for winter.
 See if you can find images of animals with thick winter coats as compared to their summer coats (horses, dogs, and for some breeds of cats).
-Can these be sorted into a pile or the winter look versus the summer look?
-If you have a pet and can feel these changes that are even better.
+Can these be sorted into piles or the winter look versus the summer look?
+If you have a pet and can feel changes in fur that is even better.

 Where do animals go during the winter?
 Here is a place to start answering this question: https://www.youtube.com/watch?v=Tz9Ps9D8weU.